 Type of institution: University/Higher Education Institution

-The Bachelor of Human Resource Management (Psychology) empowers you to see human resources from a different angle.
-By exploring the human mind in a business context, you’ll have a significant advantage when performing key functions in your human resources (HR) role, from recruitment and workplace negotiations, to creating high-performance environments.
-You’ll graduate with a more targeted knowledge base in psychology.
-This allows you to take a scientific approach to the day-to-day functions of a HR professional.
+Be empowered to see human resources from a different angle.
+Study Deakin’s Bachelor of Human Resource Management (Psychology) and explore the human mind in a business context.
+As a graduate you'll have a significant advantage when performing key functions in your human resources (HR) role, from recruitment and workplace negotiations, to creating high-performance environments.
+Gain a more targeted knowledge base in psychology and take a scientific approach to the day-to-day functions of a HR professional.
 Your deep understanding of human behaviour will be crucial when it comes to analysing employee performance, developing strong organisational culture and selecting the right person for the job.
-The course has been recognised by key accreditation bodies in HR and psychology as a degree that closely reflects the needs of the industry, largely due to our practical learning opportunities, including industry placements and overseas study tours.
+This course has been recognised by key accreditation bodies in HR and psychology as a degree that closely reflects the needs of the industry.
+This is largely due to our practical learning opportunities, including industry placements and overseas study tours.

 - Human Resource Management, Psychology

 Standard entry requirements

 - VCE Units 3 and 4: a study score of at least 30 in English EAL (English as an additional language) or at least 25 in English other than EAL or equivalent.

 - This course uses the ATAR and your entire academic record as part of its selection consideration